henryjosephson/henryjosephson.com/content/writing/college-advice.md

 Revealed preferences >> stated preferences.
 If you think something is worth doing, you should be doing it.
 If you aren't doing it, you almost certainly, deep down, don't think it's worth doing.[^11] In some cases, be literally willing to put real money on the line for your beliefs.
 If you think it's important, it's worth actually giving your time to it.
 Spending your money on it.
 Devoting your career to it.

+### Interpret others charitably

+I subscribe to Hanlon's razor, but replace "incompetence" with a combination of "having something else going on, inattention, or indifference."
+People won't think the same way you do and [won't do things the way you do](#the-floor-is-actually-way-lower-than-you-think). **How much you get done is very different from actual value as a human being**, though, and a danger of buying in too wholeheartedly to the "get stuff done" mindset I've been illustrating is that you end up looking down on people who don't.

 ### Be the kind of person others can come to for help

 Be emotionally available and nonjudgmental in moments of stress.
 Cultivate enough slack or surplus that you can afford to help others.
 Avoid performative busyness so people *feel* they can approach you.
 Make it clear (implicitly or explicitly) that people *should* reach out when they need help.